timothysunny/timothysunny/README.md

 ## ✨ About Me ✨
 <p align="left">
-I am a dedicated Security Researcher and Pentester with a relentless passion for continuous learning and self-improvement.
-I thrive on tackling complex security challenges and am always eager to expand my knowledge and skill set.
-My mission is to contribute to the security community by developing and releasing innovative tools that help enhance cybersecurity measures.
+I am a dedicated Security Researcher and Pentester with a relentless passion for learning and self-improvement.
 </p>

 ## 📫 Hobbies